 The process involves taking a series of photos, usually three or five.
 When you do this, you are taking one image that is the correct exposure, and additional images that are under and overexposed.
 The amount of time for each image changes, while aperture and ISO remain the same, and the shutter speed is altered by the camera.

 There are good reasons for bracketing, one being that it gives you more options.
 Sometimes the exposure the camera says is the right one, is in fact not.
 The overexposed image or the one that is under can be the better choice.

 There are, of course, disadvantages to bracketing.
 You end up with many more images, especially if you are doing five each time.
 If you are shooting in RAW you may encounter storage problems.
 However, I find that the positives far outweigh the negatives.

-HDR has been popular for a few years and we have all seen those hyper real images that some people create.
+The HDR technique has been popular for a few years and we have all seen those hyper-real images that some people create.
 They have given the process a bad name, but if it is used in the situations it is meant for, it can be very effective.

 High Dynamic Range is used to correct the problem of having very bright and overly dark areas.
 Cameras do not work the same way as our eyes, and they cannot make the necessary adjustments that your brain and eyes do.
 Your camera will either expose for the highlights and make the shadows too dark, or it will do the opposite.